ppwwyyxx/wechat-dump/README.md

 provide this tool to decrypt and parse WeChat messages on a rooted android phone.
 It can also render the messages into self-contained html files including voice messages, images, emojis, videos, etc.

+The tool is last verified to work with latest version of wechat on 2025/01/01.
 If the tool works for you, please take a moment to add your phone/OS to [the wiki](https://github.com/ppwwyyxx/wechat-dump/wiki).

 ## How to use:

 #### Dependencies:
 + adb and rooted android phone connected to a Linux/Mac OSX/Win10+Bash.
-  If the phone does not come with adb support, you can try download an app.
-+ Python >= 3.6
++ Python >= 3.8
 + [sqlcipher](https://github.com/sqlcipher/sqlcipher) >= 4.1
 + sox (command line tools)
 + Silk audio decoder (included; build it with `./third-party/compile_silk.sh`)